Google Play introduces ‘Android Excellence’ collections that showcase editorially selected top apps and games

 This is not the only way that Google is recognizing its favorite apps.
 Besides its Editor’s Choice page and its app recommendations, Google also continues to host its “Google Play Awards” at its I/O developer conference to select top apps and games across a number of categories, like “standout indie,” “standout startup,” “best Android Wear,” “Best VR experience” and more.

 Not surprisingly, there’s a lot of overlap between the recent Play Award nominees and winners and the new Android Excellence collections.
-However, they are not exact duplicates of one another.
+However, they are not exact duplicates.

 The Android Excellence collections can be viewed here on Google Play.